Programme

 Trends in Oral Regeneration - A programme developed by the Osteology Next Gen Team

-Moderators: Thiago Morelli, USA & David Tiansui Wu, USA
+Moderators: David Tiansui Wu, USA

 Optimising flaps and biomaterials selection in periodontal regeneration Elena Calciolari, UK